The Gorgias, a dialogue of “war and battle,” has been called the natural introduction to the Republic. Why is this the case?

-The Gorgias shows us a unique drama – a pupil of a foreign rhetorician versus a pupil of the Athenian philosopher.
+The Gorgias shows us a unique drama – a pupil of a foreign rhetorician versus a pupil of an Athenian philosopher.
 It is a dialogue in battle, perhaps the dialogue in battle, as Callicles’s opening words suggest.
-A contest between which teacher is the better producer of the better, and more just pupil.
-The fight begins, and none is swayed one way or the other, therefore the dialogue concludes and the fight never ceases.
+It is a contest between which teacher is better and therefore produces a more just pupil.
+The fight begins, but neither side is swayed one way or the other, therefore the dialogue concludes and the fight never ceases.
 It should be noted that the Gorgias is not the only dialogue devoted to the question of rhetoric.
 There is also the Phaedrus.
-The Gorgias is dedicated to a kind of forensic rhetoric, that is rhetoric concerning just and unjust speeches, or the kind of rhetoric employed in courtrooms, and the Phaedrus is dedicated to rhetoric pertaining to erotic speeches.
+However the Gorgias dialogue is unique.
+The Gorgias is dedicated to a kind of forensic rhetoric, that is, rhetoric concerning just and unjust speeches, or the kind of rhetoric employed in courtrooms, and the Phaedrus is dedicated to rhetoric pertaining to erotic speeches.
 The Phaedrus is also concerned with “love rhetoric” for the purposes of teaching, and caring for the pupils.
 Rhetoric, however, is the art of mere persuasion, in contradistinction to teaching and instruction.
-The Gorgias, however, is concerning the battle between persuasion and teaching, a practice which is concerned with making men just, and justice is the all-comprehensive virtue.
+The Gorgias, however, concerns the battle between persuasion and teaching, a practice which is focused on making men just, and justice is the all-comprehensive virtue.

-Callicles cites Pindar and notes that the “just thing by nature” is that the superior should rule over the inferior, the better should rule the worse.
+Callicles cites Pindar and notes that the “just thing by nature” is that the superior man should rule over the inferior, the better should rule the worse.
 Callicles tacitly agrees with Thrasymachus.
 The greater person is the smarter and more manly person, the superior person.
-Callicles claims must not rule over themselves, however, and should instead tend to their desires, as the democrat is wont to do.
-Together, they investigate the ends of the rhetorical craft of great men: Pericles, Themistocles, and Cimon and Miltades.
-Ultimately, it is determine by what Socrates and Callicles agree on that none of these men were good in political affairs, to which Callicles warns Socrates that he had better watch what he says or else he will surely be judged and put to death.
+Callicles’s claims must not rule over themselves, however, and should instead tend to their desires, as the democrat is wont to do.
+Together, they investigate the ends of the rhetorical craft of great men: Pericles, Themistocles, Cimon and Miltades.
+Ultimately, it is determine by what Socrates and Callicles agree on that none of these men of Athens (Pericles, Themistocles, Cimon and Miltades) were good in political affairs, to which Callicles warns Socrates that he had better watch what he says or else he will surely be judged and put to death.
 Socrates disregards Callicles and notes that it would be an unworthy person putting a worthy person to death, and Socrates believes himself to be the only one concerned with political things in Athens, since he is the one who is looking to the good of the city, not merely making pleasing and pandering speeches as the sophists and the rhetoricians do.
 He believes himself to be a true doctor, not a doctor merely preparing tasty food to give to sick people.
 The end of punishment is the betterment of society as a whole.
 The contest between Callicles and Socrates is between the philosophic life and the political life, and the question of whether the just life is the same as the pleasant life, as Callicles claims.
-In their confrontation, which may be read as a kind of parallel between Glaucon’s conversation with Socrates in the Republic, Socrates and Callicles different types of rhetoric: there is a noble rhetoric which leads people to virtue, flattery form of rhetoric which is relative and useless as it encourages people to pleasures, and there is a lowly or base form of rhetoric which is concerned with self-preservation.
+In their confrontation, which may be read as a kind of parallel between Glaucon’s conversation with Socrates in the Republic, Socrates and Callicles represent different types of rhetoric: there is a noble rhetoric which leads people to virtue; and there is also a frivolous form of rhetoric which is relative and useless as it encourages people to pursue base pleasures.
+There is also a lowly or base form of rhetoric which is concerned with self-preservation.